cleolibrary/CLEO-Redux/docs/en/script-lifecycle.md

 A single self-contained script file can be placed directly in the [CLEO directory](./cleo-directory.md).

-Since 0.9.3 complex scripts having a lot of dependencies (imported files, [FXT](./using-fxt.md) dictionaries) can be organized in folders.
+Complex JS scripts having a lot of dependencies (imported files, [FXT](./using-fxt.md) dictionaries) can be organized in folders.
 CLEO Redux scans the subdirectories of the [CLEO directory](./cleo-directory.md) and checks if there is a file named `index.js`.
 If `index.js` is found, CLEO Redux runs it.
 It also loads all FXT files from the same directory.

 Let's have a look at the example structure: